Patricia exhibiting her fiber art

 Patricia grew up in a small village on Eastern Long Island (New York) and never wanted to be anything other than an artist.
 She was writing stories and illustrating them at 6 years old.
 The Gould home was always filled with fine art on the walls, especially Chinese art inherited from her grandfather, a lawyer who was also an artist/writer.
 Her great grandmother was a portrait painter who left the family stunning hand painted porcelain.
 She moved to Santa Barbara CA in 1980 and then to New Mexico in 1993 and her work reflects her love of the desert southwest and the mountains surrounding her.

-Patricia’s art quilts and wearable art creations have won both national and international awards and are in private collections worldwide.
-In addition to winning a Niche Award in 2008 and again in 2013, Patricia was “Artist of the Month” in March 2003 in The Artist’s Magazine, and was chosen as an Artist in Residence in Hungary in 2005.
-The State of New Mexico has purchased 8 of her fiber art landscapes as part of the Art in Public Places Program.
-For several years, Patricia has presented lectures about her inspiration and development of techniques to quilt guilds and gallery audiences in addition to teaching workshops on creating landscapes in fiber.
-In 2009, Patricia was honored to exhibit her work at the Florence Biennale and then, in 2012, was a featured artist and teacher at the Taiwan International Quilt Exhibition.
+Patricia’s fiber artworks have won both national and international awards and are in private collections worldwide.
+In addition to winning a Niche Award in 2008 and again in 2013, Patricia was “Artist of the Month” in March 2003 in The Artist’s Magazine, and was chosen to be an Artist in Residence in Hungary in 2005.
+The State of New Mexico has purchased 8 of her fiber art landscapes and 2 of her paintings as part of the Art in Public Places Program.